redhat-manufacturing/device-edge-workshops/exercises/acp_existing_nextgen/system-dashboard/4.1-dashboard-design/README.md

 Once complete, return to the dashboard, resize the panel to your liking, and save your dashboard.

 ## Step 4 - Collaborate with your Team
-Continue to build out the dashboard according to your and your team's preferences.
+Continue to build out the dashboard according to you and your team's preferences.
 There is no set right or wrong here - feel free to experiment and modify as you'd like.

 ![Grafana Finished Dashboard](../.images/grafana-finished-dashboard.png)